Moving Abroad is Looking Better and Better to Many Americans

 My best advice is to wait out the panic.
 It will pass.

-Kathleen Peddicord has covered the live, retire, and do business overseas beat for almost 30 years and is considered the world’s foremost authority on these subjects.
+Kathleen Peddicord has covered the live, retire, moving abroad and do business overseas beat for almost 30 years and is considered the world’s foremost authority on these subjects.
 She has traveled to more than 50 countries, invested in real estate in 23, established businesses in seven, renovated historic properties in six, and educated her children in four.

 Kathleen has moved children, staff, enterprises, household goods, and pets across three continents, from the East Coast of the United States to Waterford, Ireland…then to Paris, France…and, most recently, to Panama City, where she, her husband Lief Simon, and their young son currently make their home and base their Live and Invest Overseas business.